 The B.S. degree in Industrial and Systems Engineering at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-- Provided formal and informal project, administrative, or technical leadership.
+- Provided technical or administrative leadership.

 At time of graduation, ISE students are expected to have the following:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.